-SEE, Albania: West Balkans cross border capacity coordination initiative20.
-August 2015. / SEE Energy News
+SEE, Albania: West Balkans cross border capacity coordination initiative, SEE Energy News

 The SEE region’s TSOs are at an initial stage of a coordinated capacity calculation process and the development of the electricity balancing market in the SEE Region is characterized by the nationally oriented approach.
 The integration of national electricity balancing markets in an efficient manner can provide security of supply at the same time lowest cost and significantly enhance technical performance and competition.